Tuition Fees for Full-time NC/NQ/Higher (Non-advanced) Courses

 - Bring your bank details (sort code, account number and branch address) to the College when you come to enrol.

 - Be prepared to make a first payment of £258 at enrolment and to set up a standing order with your bank to pay for your fees.

 Non-payment of fees

 Failure to ensure full and correct payment of fees may result in you being asked to withdraw from the course and certification for your course may be withheld.
 You will still be liable to pay any outstanding fees.

-If you are self-financing and withdraw from your course, you will be liable to pay some or all of your tuition fees.
+For those students who pay for their tuition, if you withdraw from your course, you will be liable to pay some or all of your tuition fees.
 We will calculate how much you are due to pay, depending on your withdrawal date, and invoice you accordingly:

 Requests for refunds should be submitted, in writing, to the relevant Head of Curriculum or Curriculum Assistant Principal, for consideration.

 Replacement student cards

-If you lose your student card, you can obtain a replacement for £3.
-Go to our finance department to make this payment, present your receipt to Student Enrolment and they will print you off a new card.
+If you lose your student card, you can obtain a replacement for £3.00.
+Contact Finance to make this payment, provide a copy of your receipt to Student Enrolment and they will issue you with a new card.

-For more general information or information on courses, please contact our Student Advice Centres on 0141 272 9000 or email@example.com
+For more general information or information on courses, please contact our Student Advice Centres on 0141 272 3636 or by email at email@example.com.